 On the Lindisfarne site the facilities for community education and community sports should be retained and upgraded for ongoing community use or alternative equivalent or greater provision made within the site.
-The development of both sites will be the subject of a master planning exercise or preparation of a development brief involving community consultation.
+Applications for the development of each of the sites should be accompanied by a master plan and/or a development brief that has emerged further to community engagement and consultation.
 Neither site will be exclusively developed for residential use.
 (See also policy ENV3.)